Xenoare/book-notes/setup-vimtex.markdown

 ## Setup Ultisnips

+This setup in for my Windows (idk about Linux, maybe later lul)

 ### First steps after installing Ultisnips, we have to configure
 1. The key to trigger (expand) snippets, which set by global variable `g:UltiSnipsExpandTrigger`
 2. The key to move forward through snippet's tabstop, which set by `g:UltiSnipsJumpForwardTrigger`